Konsert Satu Suara, Vol. 2: Set list

+Source: Adapted from concert's press release.

 Commercial performance

 The concert was announced on 5 October 2015, and 80 percent of the tickets sold out in less than a month after they became available on 9 October.
 Listed from RM 78 to RM 518, the tickets were made available for online purchase from the online ticket vendor AirAsiaRedTix.com.
 The tickets were also available for manual pick-up from various select official physical ticket vendors.
 Datuk Juhari Shaarani, Istana Budaya's Director-general, commented in an interview that "Anything that involves Siti Nurhaliza, [has] never failed, especially her concerts.
 Siti is definitely still excellent as a crowd puller.
 [She can] organize any kinds of concerts at IB (Istana Budaya), [and] the results will be out of the ordinary."

 In late December 2015, it was revealed that with attendance of 2500 people, Konsert Satu Suara, Vol. 2 generated more than RM 650 000 from the sale of tickets.
 Konsert Satu Suara, Vol. 2 was also crowned as the highest-grossing locally produced concert at Istana Budaya for 2015.